matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 SOAP may be more suitable for scenarios where strict standards and security are essential, while REST is often preferred for its simplicity, flexibility and efficiency in web and mobile apps.

-318) How do tou do API testing?
+311) How do you do API testing?
 Answer:
 a) Analyze API documentation.
 b) Send request.
 c) Validate response: Verify status code, Verify response body (if applicable).

-319) What is HTTP and HTTPS?
+312) What is HTTP and HTTPS?
 Answer: HTTP (Hyper Text Transfer Protocol) and HTTPS (Hyper Text Transfer Protocol Secure).
 HTTP and HTTPS are protocol used for communication between a client (such as a web browser) and a server over the internet.
 They define how data transferred and formatted during the exchange information.
 The key differences between HTTP and HTTPS are related to security.
 HTTPS adds a layer of encryption, making it more secure.

-320) What is API?
+313) What is API?
 Answer: API stands for Application Programming Interface.
 It is a bridge between data layer and app client.
 Also, APIs define how different software components should interact, allowing them to communicate with each other.
 REST (Representational State Transfer) and SOAP (Simple Object Access Protocol) are common architectural style of Web APIs.

-321) What's a singleton design pattern and why you might need to use it in your framework.
+314) What's a singleton design pattern and why you might need to use it in your framework.
 Answer: Singleton is a creational design pattern that lets you ensure that a class has only one instance, while providing a global access point to this instance.
 We need singleton to have one instance of Driver during the execution.

-322) What kind of reports do you generate from your framework?
+315) What kind of reports do you generate from your framework?
 Answer: My framework generates maven-cucumber-reporting (cucumber reports) reports.

-323) How do you manage test data in your framework?
+316) How do you manage test data in your framework?
 Answer: The majority of my test data exists in cucumber scenarios.
 If test data is not suitable for cucumber scenario, I keep it under resources' folder.
 For some instances I use external storage like S3 buckets.

-324) How do you manage running in different environments?
-Answer: I got the value from maven system properties and use it to differentiate environment url.

-325) How do you manage credentials in your framework?
-Answer: I manage credentials by using Maven System Properties.
-'mvn test -Dusername=john_dow@gmail.com -Dpassword=12345a'.

-326) How does your code run as part of CI and what is your CI strategy?
+317) How does your code run as part of CI and what is your CI strategy?
 Answer: We have two different automated suits we run as part of the CI process.
 First is a smoke suite.
 We maintain a small set of critical test which we run for every release.
 In Dev and for every changes to make sure new changes will not break core features and have quick feedback.
 This Jenkins Job is part of the dev pipeline and triggered after the Dev environment deployment.
 Second is the regression unit suite with all our automated tests.
 We run this suite in Jenkins manually against the Test environment before each release as part of the regression test execution.

-327) What is Continuous Integration?
+318) What is Continuous Integration?
 Answer: CI is a DevOps software development practice where developers regularly merge their code changes into a central repository, after which automated build and tests are run.
 CI most often refers to the build or integration stage of the software release process and entails both an automation component and a cultural components (learning to integrate frequently).
 The key goals of CI are to find and address bugs quicker, improve software quality, and reduce the time it takes to validate and release new software updates.

-328) How can you pass value from maven command to your code?
+319) How can you pass value from maven command to your code?
 Answer: Maven command with System Property: 'mvn test -Denv=PROD'.

-329) What Maven Lifecycle do you know?
+320) What Maven Lifecycle do you know?
 Answer: There are three built-in build lifecycles: default, clean and site.
 The default lifecycle handles your project deployment, the clean lifecycle handles project cleaning, while the site lifecycle handles the creation of your project's website.